xmtrinidad/DigitalOcean-Walkthrough/hostname.md

  ## Purchase a Domain Name

  There are many Domain Registrars available.
-I will be using [namecheap](https://www.namecheap.com/) for this tutorial.
+I will be using [Namecheap](https://www.namecheap.com/) for this tutorial.

  Before registering for an account you can search for your desired domain name.
-I will be registering a name to use in my personal portfolio page (that I will create in the future), which will be ```xmt-dev.info```.
+I will be registering a name to use for my personal portfolio page (that I will create in the future), which will be ```xmt-dev.info```.

  You can choose any Top Level Domain (TLD) available and that you're willing to pay for.
 For demo applications, you can click the **Discounted** tab for the cheapest options available.
 Namecheap does not auto renew so you can make a one-time purchase of a domain name and forget about it if you never use it again.

- Once you have chosen a domain name, add it to your account then click on View Orders to checkout.
+ Once you have chosen a domain name, add it to your cart then click on View Orders to checkout.
 Ensure that Whoisguard is included (it's should be included by default).

  ![who is guard](img/whoisguard.png)